-Trust us, this is one discussion you need to have with your gynae ASAP.
+Trust us, if you are sexually active, this is one discussion you need to have with your gynae ASAP.
 Also, many birth control methods double up to regulate your period, decrease the flow, and help manage PCOD and PMS.
 Win, win!

 We’ve put together a list of the 9 most popular birth control methods, along with their pros and cons, and how easy they are to use.
-Psst: you both should get a full health check up done prior to the wedding night.
+Psst: If you are getting married, make sure to get a full health check up done prior to the wedding night.

 1. The Pill

-The newer breed of low-dosage hormone pills have fewer side effects, can help you regulate your periods and are even prescribed for PCOD treatment.
-They are also extremely effective!
+The newer breed of low-dosage hormone birth control pills have fewer side effects, can help you regulate your periods and are even prescribed for PCOD treatment.
+Birth control pills are also extremely effective!
 Just don’t start taking these on your own, consult your doctor first.

-Pros: Very easy to use as long as you remember to take it every day!
+Pros: Contraceptive pills are very easy to use as long as you remember to take it every day!
 Our tip: put a reminder on your phone.

 Cons: Minor side effects, no protection against STDs, and you’ll need some time before you can try for children even after going off them.

-This is a shallow cup which has to be put in, just like a tampon.
+This contraceptive comes in the form of a shallow cup which has to be put in, just like a tampon.
 Coat it with a spermicide before putting it in, and you’re sorted.
 The newer ones are a bit smaller and easier to use.

 Pros: No hormones!

-Cons: Might be uncomfortable if not inserted right (like a tampon!), you’ll have to learn how to put it in (not really difficult though) and you’ll have to remember to use it.
+Cons: This form of birth control might be uncomfortable if not inserted right (like a tampon!), you’ll have to learn how to put it in (not really difficult though) and you’ll have to remember to use it.
 Not much use against STDs.

 If the smokers can have one, why can’t you?
 Stick it on and the hormones work their magic.